BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

   - **Note** that Sysdig identifies users by the email, so it's important to use the correct email addr for yourself as well as your team members

 ## Step 2 - Create Sysdig Team Access
 We are running an OpenShift Operator in the background that creates Sysdig RBAC and dashboard for you.
 The operator is looking for a `sysdig-team` custom resource from your `*-tools` namespace.
-Here are what's gonna happen:
+The `sysdig-team` resource will:

 - Create a Custom Resource in your project *Tools* namespace
 - Create an access control list within the Custom Resource that *identifies users by the ***email address***